TechnicalParadox/GeminiProjectAssistant/readme.md

 7. Run `pip install -r requirements.txt`
 8. Run `python3 ./project_assistant_v1.1.py`
 9. Follow instructions on the screen.

 **NOTE:** If you want to enable scraping docs from URL, you must install https://github.com/TechnicalParadox/DocScraper in your installation directory.
-File structure should look like this (`installation_dir/tools/DocScraper/docscraper.py`)
+File structure should look like this (`installation_dir/tools/DocScraper/docscraper.py`).
+Make sure you install the requirements. (`cd installation_dir/tools/DocScraper/`, `pip install -r requirements.txt`)

 ## Usage
 [example of a saved output log in markdown format.](https://github.com/TechnicalParadox/GeminiProjectAssistant/blob/master/examples/example_use.md)